Chapter 2 The Data We Use

 calls access variables stored in the package environment soilDB.env

 .
-The variables only exist if there are “problems” / values found by the data checks – and if you fix the errors in the NASIS database and the checks don’t find any errors then nothing will be returned by these functions.
+The variables only exist if there are “problems” / values found by the data checks.
+If you fix the errors in the NASIS database and the checks don’t find any errors then these vectors of IDs will not be defined.

 Now that you’ve loaded some data, you can look at additional ways to summarize and interact with data elements.